No need to feel overwhelmed when choosing a car loan, just follow our simple guide to find one that's right for you.

 - Maximum Loan Term: 7 year

 - Minimum Loan Amount: $2,000

 - Maximum Loan Amount: $75,000

 Compare a range of car loans

 How to apply

-Eligibility requirements will differ between lenders, so be sure to confirm whether you will be eligible before you apply.
-Generally, you’ll need to be over the age of 18 and be receiving regular income into your bank account.
-You may also need to have a good credit rating depending on the lender.
+Eligibility requirements differ between lenders, so be sure to confirm whether you will be eligible before you apply.
+Generally, you need to be over the age of 18 and be receiving regular income payments into your bank account.
+You may also need to have a good credit rating.